 Creating Stories about Self-Acceptance with a Magical Bent

 I would love to collaborate and share more with you—please reach out @kaestrouse or through my CONTACT page.
-My upcoming book, Bondi, is currently looking for a publisher—I hope to be able to share it with you soon.

 M Y W O R K

 Drawing on my own struggles with coming into wholeness, I strive to offer rays of hope—expounding on the virtues of being outside the norm.
 To share that every individual has something meaningful to offer and that every life is precious.— Kaelan talking with his editor

 - 2019 — Wrote “Bondi” (95,000 word fantasy novel)

 - 2017 — Wrote and workshopped “Ending Well” (2-act play)

 - 2016-Present — Employed with Pinnacle Performance to lead workshops on storytelling & connection with Fortune-500 companies worldwide.

 - 2016 — Founded “On the Road to Bliss” (wellness blog)

 - 2015 — Wrote and produced “Legend of Amba” (35 min film)